productml/blurr/README.md

 3. Deploying to production needs minimal engineering help
 4. Successful ML is a long game.
 You play it like it is
 5. Kaizen.
 Experimentation and iterations are a way of life

+# Get in touch

+Email us at blurr@productml.com or star this project to stay in touch!